Kgalema Motlanthe: Personality and public image

+Motlanthe is considered one of the leading leftist ANC intellectuals.
+He was reputed to be "a highly skilled political operator" by the time he became president.
 Motlanthe is known for being "ferociously private".
 According to former Minister in the Presidency Frank Chikane, he did not invite any family or guests to his presidential inauguration.
 He is also known for his restrained, measured demeanour, although his friends inside the ANC report that "he can be a great joker" and that he frequently defused bad moods among his Robben Island cohorts.'
 The Financial Mail describes him as avuncular and "mild mannered, with an almost inborn presidential bearing".
 In 2008, journalist Fiona Forde wrote, using his nickname "Mkhuluwa" (English: "the Elder" or "Elder Brother"):

 There are few in the ranks of the [ANC] who have a bad word to say about Mkhuluwa.
 To them he is the silent but strong force that exudes calm in a moment of panic – a man whose cool-headed outlook sees him through many a tough time.
 His is the voice of reason...
 He is an intellectual of note, a comrade whose door is always open.
 He possesses great wit which he unleashes with a dry sense of humour.
 Mkhuluwa is also a man of principles...
 Many commentators agree that Motlanthe appeared to harbour little personal ambition for political advancement.
 In 2012, he told reporters that he was "not a politician".
 In early 2009, while president himself, he told journalist John Carlin: "Being president means you have no life of your own.
 I actually don't like it.
 I think you have to be insane or very, very special."
 Indeed, in 2007, he had said that he would prefer overseeing Bafana Bafana, the national soccer team, to becoming president.
 His own paradigm of good leadership seems to exclude personal ambition: on one occasion, he explained, "To volunteer leadership is the antithesis of democracy, which is about collective decisions and not individual ambitions"; on another, he said, "If you end up a leader it must be accidentally."'However, Booysen argues that he probably had both the ability and the appetite to win another presidential term.
 According to Booysen, it was due to his adherence to the democratic centralism traditionally associated with the ANC that he opted not to push back against the instructions of the party.
 In either case, the grace with which he relinquished power to Zuma in 2009 has made him appear a trustworthy figure.

 But comrades, revolution is deliberate.
 Revolution is never by accident – revolution is deliberate and it is methodical.
 And so it is important that we must always test whether we are organised correctly to advance the revolution.